 Buy Fully Loaded TV box in the UK from a trusted seller

 Over the past few years’ online ‘box’ sellers have taken the term Fully Loaded Kodi / XBMC to advertise “Free Movies, Free Sports, Free TV!”.
 In this post, we are going to review all aspects of a fully loaded TV box.
 And we will also review our use of the term “Fully Loaded“.
-First of all EntertainmentBox® specialises in Android and Windows Powered Smart TV boxes, that are fully loaded with the right software.
-Enabling you access to apps, games and software updates that are all easily accessible through the internet.
+First of all EntertainmentBox® specialises in Core Android and Windows Powered Smart TV boxes, that are fully loaded with the right software.
+Enabling you access to apps, games and software updates that are all easily accessible through the internet and Android loaded.
 We do not load your Kodi full of addons that slow down the performance of your device.
 It is left completely down to the end user as to which kodi addons or kodi wizard is used.

 Fully loaded Kodi / XBMC TV box

 Kodi is a very special award winning media centre.
 That can be installed on most modern platforms it works like any other digital media centre.
 Allowing the user to play many different media formats.
 But unlike other media centres that need you to have a hard copy of the media file on a USB or another form of digital storage.
 Kodi (or XBMC as it was formally known) will allow you to watch content via the internet (streaming).
 Some online sellers tainted the term Fully Loaded Kodi / XBMC.
 By advertise Free Movies, Free sports, Free TV.
 How is this possible?
 Easy… Let’s take a quick look at how Kodi works.